HGH AirOne Membership Program

 No. MedX AirOne, the owner of HGH AirOne, has struck deals with officials

-in Humboldt, Elko, Eureka, Lander and Pershing counties to cover every
+in Humboldt, Elko, Eureka, Lander, Pershing and White Pine counties to

 Why do I sometimes see two HGH AirOne helicopters on Humboldt General Hospital’s helipad?